 In [4] the types of VNF management functions which can be generalized and provided as “generic OAM functions” are analysed and defined.
 Possible solutions for realizing such generic functions are also described.

-In [5] NFV architectural capabilities and features are profiled based on their utility in addressing the 5G network capabilities and features and enhancements to NFV architectural framework are recommended to further support 5G network characteristics.
+In [5] NFV architectural capabilities and features are profiled based on their utility in addressing the 5G network capabilities and features and enhancements to NFV architectural framework are recommended to further support 5G network characteristics

 5 Potential use cases and requirements

-Editor's note: this clause will contain the use cases and potential requirements.

 5.1 Use cases# 1: Configuration of the cloud-native VNF using generic OAM functions